 China to raise defence spending by 7.5%, lower than 2018

-BEIJING: China announced Tuesday a 7.5 percent increase in military spending in 2019, lower than last year as the country faces an economic slowdown.
+BEIJING: China announced on Tuesday (Mar 5) a 7.5 per cent increase in military spending in 2019, lower than last year as the country faces an economic slowdown.

 Beijing has strived to provide its two million-strong People's Liberation Army (PLA) with state-of-the-art hardware, spending heavily on stealth warplanes, aircraft carriers and other weaponry.